techidaily/site-windows11/source/_posts/how-to-make-your-retro-games-look-like-they-used-to-with-retroarchs-shaders.md

  Before moving to the shaders themselves, let's go over some other options in RetroArch that are just as important for how your emulated games will look.

  Note that, for this article, we take for granted that you have a basic setup of RetroArch up and running.
-If not, check our guide on[how to set up RetroArch on Windows](https://www.makeuseof.com/windows-retroarch-setup/) .
+If not, check our guide on [how to set up RetroArch on Windows](https://www.makeuseof.com/windows-retroarch-setup/) .

 1. While using RetroArch's full-screen menu, move to**Settings** and enter the**Drivers** submenu.
 ![Retroarch Settings Drivers](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/retroarch-settings-drivers.jpg)